HausNet/heartbeat-hass/README.md

 First, at the [HausNet App site](https://app.hausnet.io):

 1. Create an account.
-2. Create a device (from the "Devices" menu) to represent your Home Assistant instance.
+2. Create a device to represent your Home Assistant instance.
 3. Copy your API access token from your profile.

 Then, set up the component: